dykstrom/ronja/README.md

 # ronja

-A WinBoard chess engine written in Java
+An XBoard/WinBoard chess engine written in Java.